 The Company has elected to classify its investment in real estate-related securities as trading securities and carry such investments at estimated fair value.
-Dividend income is recorded when declared.
-The resulting dividend income and gains and losses are recorded as a component of realized and unrealized income from real estate-related securities on the Consolidated Statements of Operations.
+As such, the resulting gains and losses are recorded as a component of income from real estate-related securities on the Consolidated Statement of Operations.